2020 South Dakota Amendment A: Legal challenge

 On November 20, 2020, a lawsuit was filed by Pennington County Sheriff Kevin Thom and South Dakota Highway Patrol Superintendent Rick Miller seeking to have Amendment A invalidated.
 The plaintiffs argued that the initiative violated the state's single-subject ballot measure provision and was a "revision" (which would require a constitutional convention) rather than an amendment.
 Public reaction to the lawsuit was negative and the Pennington County Sheriff Office's Facebook page was review bombed shortly after it was filed.

 On January 8, 2021, South Dakota governor Kristi Noem issued an executive order which revealed she had directed Miller to file the lawsuit in her capacity as governor.
 Noem was strongly opposed to Amendment A and an active participant in the campaign against it prior to the election.

 Oral arguments were heard in the case on January 27, 2021.
 The presiding judge was Christina Klinger, who was appointed as a Circuit Court judge by Governor Noem in 2019.

 The amendment was struck down as unconstitutional by Judge Klinger on February 8, 2021, who ruled that it violated the single-subject provision.
-The case is currently being appealed to the state supreme court.

-Attorneys defending Amendment A submitted their arguments to the state supreme court on March 10, 2021.
+The case was appealed to the state supreme court, with attorneys defending Amendment A submitting their arguments to the state supreme court on March 10, 2021.
 Oral arguments were heard on April 28.
 On November 24, the court ruled in favor of the plaintiffs in a 4–1 decision, upholding the lower court's ruling.